-As a United Way South Mississippi donor or community agency, you have entrusted to our care not only your charitable gifts but personal information as well.
+As a United Way of South Mississippi donor or community agency, you have entrusted to our care not only your charitable gifts but personal information as well.
 We thank you for your trust and promise to protect both your charitable investment and your personal information in keeping with the highest ethical standards and industry practices.

 United Way of South Mississippi’s donors and community partners have been able to count on this promise with confidence since 1964.
 Our promise means that we do not sell or trade donor information to anyone.
 We use the personal information that you or your employer have provided to us only for the intended business purpose – to manage your charitable gift in keeping with donor intention.

 Within United Way of South Mississippi, we maintain physical, electronic, and procedural safeguards in keeping with industry standards and practices, and we review and adjust these safeguards regularly in response to advances in technology.
 We limit access to confidential information to those employees who need it to perform their jobs, and hold those employees to a strict code of ethics.

 Our contracts with third-party service providers that help us with administration, data storage, printing, and other services have strict confidentiality and security provisions that hold them to United Way of South Mississippi’s privacy standards.
 United Way of South Mississippi allows access to your information to auditors and other third parties only as mandated by regulatory requirements.

 The only other outside party privy to your information, limited to name, address and gift amount, is the ultimate recipient of any funds contributed by you via the donor designation program in order to allow the recipient agency to thank you for your gift.
 For donors who work outside of United Way of South Mississippi’s geographic service area but whose employer relies upon us to help support their campaign, we may also share your pledge information with the “sister United Way” serving that area.